qa-bob/Chapter5/README.md

 # Chapter5

-Wrking through and Learning Unity 5 from Dr. Patrick.
+Working through and Learning Unity 5 from Dr. Patrick.